hannemann/BLE-Remote-Companion/README.md

 ### (Strongly) Recommended Peripherals
 * TSOP4838 on PIN 23 (pin can be configured in prod_env.ini see example)

+## Supported Browsers (recent versions only)
+* Firefox
+* Chrome
+* Gnome Web (not extensively tested but worked)
+At the moment i am confident but cannot tell if the frontend works on other platforms than Linux or Android.
 ## Installation
 ### PlatformIO
 * Checkout Project
 * Connect ESP32
-* Upload
+* Build and Upload

 ## Configuration
 ### WIFI
-Connect to the WIFI 'BLERC' with the password 0987654321 and enter your WIFI Credentials.
+Connect to the WIFI `BLERC` with the password `0987654321` and enter your WIFI Credentials.
 Device reboots and than connects to the WIFI.
 Look up the IP in the router and than point a browser to it.

 ### Bluetooth
 Bind the device to control to `BLE Remote Companion`.